 While working with the Analytics View, you can:

-Display the latest voice data in widgets: at the top of the Analytics view, click Refresh Data.
+Display the latest conversational data in widgets: at the top of the Analytics view, click Refresh Data.

 Filtering and comparing datasets¶